 A lot of poker rooms keep it quite cold inside and The Lodge is no exception.

 Be prepared and bring a hoodie or jacket to make sure you aren’t uncomfortable.
-Even if you forget, though, you can always buy a Lodge-branded hoodie from the front desk.
+Even if you forget, though, you can always buy a hoodie that reps your new favorite poker room from the front desk.

 5. If you’re already a Lodge member, go straight to the cage to register for a tournament